kedmead91/PHP/README.md

 file using fopen, fwrite and fclose.

-Step 3: Use an algorithm to encrpyt the users saved password to php, then if the users password entered into the form matched it, it then saved the users username, password, the encryption and added another line to confirm that the passwords matched.
+Step 3: Use an algorithm to encrpyt the users saved password to php, then if the users password entered into the form matches it, it then saves the users username, password and the encryption key.
+After this it then adds another line to confirm that the passwords match.

 Challenges:
 I had issues with my if statements because they weren't working